Frankie Albert

 Frank Cullen Albert (January 27, 1920 – September 4, 2002) was an American professional football player and coach.
 He played as a quarterback and punter with the San Francisco 49ers in the All-America Football Conference (AAFC) and later in National Football League (NFL).
 He played college football for the Stanford Indians (now Cardinal), where he led the 1940 football team to an undefeated season and the 1941 Rose Bowl.

 Many who saw Albert in action credit him as being the greatest left-handed quarterback ever to play the game.
+Albert was the first left-handed quarterback to play in the NFL.

 Biography

-Early years
+Early life

 Frankie Albert was born in Chicago and attended Glendale High School in Glendale, California.

 College career

 He went to Stanford University, where he was coached by T formation innovator Clark Shaughnessy.
 Albert played as Stanford's quarterback and in 1940–41 became an all-American.
 He was the first college T-formation quarterback in modern football history.
 He led the team of 1940 to a 9–0 regular season, 21–13 victory over Nebraska in the Rose Bowl and a No. 2 national ranking, behind Minnesota.
 He was also a member of Stanford's chapter of the Delta Kappa Epsilon fraternity.